Supermagnum/supermorse-app/README.md

 - Node.js (v14 or later)
 - npm (v6 or later)
-- PostgreSQL (for user accounts and progress tracking)
+- MariaDB (for user accounts and progress tracking) - also used by cqrlog, a popular ham radio logging program
 - Arduino IDE (for flashing the Arduino firmware)

 ### Setup